-Cautions including any relevant action to be vascular disorders including Takayasu arteritis or right and arteritie taken giant cell arteritis o known atherosclerosis (continued) Sjögren's syndrome heart valve regurgitation / incompetence caused, for example, by infective endocarditis Advise individuals of the possibility of these rare events, and that they should seek urgent medical attention by dialling 999 if they develop sudden-onset severe abdominal, chest or back pain Advise to seek immediate medical attention by dialling 111 or via their GP if individuals experience a rapid onset of shortness of breath, especially when lying down flat in bed, swelling of the ankles, feet or abdomen or new-onset heart palpitations Epilepsy or conditions that predispose to seizures and/or those taking medication that may predispose to seizures (for example NSAIDs): Advise to self-monitor for any increase in frequency or severity of seizures.
-If an increase in frequency or severity of seizures occurs, advise individuals to stop taking ciprofloxacin and seek immediate medical attention 5.
-Diabetes (especially if receiving treatment with oral hypoglycaemic agents or with insulin): Disturbances in blood glucose can occur.
-Advise individuals to carefully monitor blood glucose during treatment, to be alert to symptoms of hypoglycaemia and hyperglycaemia and to seek medical advice if required 6.
-G6PD deficiency: There is a risk of haemolysis when ciprofloxacin is given to individuals with G6PD deficiency.
-If other antibiotics are not suitable and ciprofloxacin must be used, advise the individual to self-monitor for signs of haemolysis.
+Cautions including any relevant action to be taken (continued overleaf) vascular disorders including Takayasu arteritis or giant cell arteritis known atherosclerosis Sjögren's syndrome heart valve regurgitation / incompetence caused, for example, by infective endocarditis Advise individuals of the possibility of these rare events, and that they should seek urgent medical attention by dialling 999 if they develop sudden-onset severe abdominal, chest or back pain Advise to seek immediate medical attention by dialling 111 or via their GP if individuals experience a rapid onset of shortness of breath, especially when lying down flat in bed, swelling of the ankles, feet or abdomen or new-onset heart palpitations 4.
+Epilepsy or conditions that predispose to seizures and/or those taking medication that may predispose to seizures (for example NSAIDs): Advise to self-monitor for any increase in frequency or severity of seizures.
+If an increase in frequency or severity of seizures occurs, advise individuals to stop taking ciprofloxacin and seek immediate medical attention.
+5. Diabetes (especially if receiving treatment with oral hypoglycaemic agents or with insulin): Disturbances in blood glucose can occur.
+Advise individuals to carefully monitor blood glucose during treatment, to be alert to symptoms of hypoglycaemia and hyperglycaemia and to seek medical advice if required.
+6. G6PD deficiency: There is a risk of haemolysis when ciprofloxacin is given to individuals with G6PD deficiency.
+If other antibioitcs are not suitable, and ciprofloxacin must be used, advise the individual to self-monitor for signs of haemolysis.
 If signs of haemolysis develop, advise individuals to stop taking ciprofloxacin and seek urgent medical advice 7.
 Myasthenia gravis: Advise to self-monitor for any increase in severity of myasthenia gravis.
-If an increase in severity of disease occurs, advise individuals to seek urgent medical advice Note: doxycycline is also cautioned for individuals with myasthenia gravis.
-8. Severely immunocompromised individuals: Individuals who are severely immunocompromised (as defined in Chapter 28a Green book ) should be advised to arrange an appointment with their GP or specialist before the end of the course to determine whether they need to continue treatment beyond the course outlined in this PGD 9.
-Concomitant treatment with a vitamin K antagonist (for example, warfarin, phenindione and acenocoumarol): Advise individual to arrange for INR to be monitored 3-5 days after starting treatment and to speak to their GP or anticoagulant clinic if they notice any signs of bleeding or unexplained/excessive bruising.
-Note: INR also needs to be monitored with doxycycline
+If an increase in severity of disease occurs, advise individuals to seek urgent medical advice.
+Note: doxycycline is also cautioned for individuals with myasthenia gravis.
+8. Concomitant treatment with a vitamin K antagonist (for example, warfarin, phenindione and acenocoumarol): Advise individual to arrange for INR to be monitored 3-5 days after starting treatment and to speak to their GP or anticoagulant clinic if they notice any signs of bleeding or unexplained/excessive bruising.
+Note: INR also needs to be monitored with doxycycline 9.
+Concomitant treatment with methotrexate, aminophylline, theophylline, erlotinib, ruxolitinib, phenytoin, fosphenytoin, ciclosporin or clozapine: Advise individual to self-monitor for any signs of toxicity, and to contact the service responsible for monitoring these medicines as soon as possible to inform them of the treatment and to arrange appropriate follow up and monitoring